 1.00pm: We had lunch in a small village of the Côte de Nuits and absolutely loved our lunch spot.

-2:30pm After lunch, we in the village and followed by a tasting in the cellars of a traditional family winery called Domaine Quivy in Gevrey-Chambertin.
+2:30pm After lunch, we ate in the village followed by a tasting in the cellars of a traditional family winery called Domaine Quivy in Gevrey-Chambertin.
 Their family home was spectacular and Stephanie knew the family very well!

 4.00pm: We arrived in the village of Nuits-Saint-Georges, well known for its red wines, to taste in a biodynamic winery, called Marchand Taswe.
 We stayed until really late laughing and talking to one of the wine makers.
 Wine professionals stopped by the winery in the morning so we were able to taste very unique and special bottles already open!